-This structure is how OSC organizes the software we provide.
+This structure is analogous to how OSC organizes the software we provide.
 Each directory serves a specific purpose:

 local- Gathers all the files related to your local installs into one directory, rather than cluttering your home directory.
 Applications will be installed into this directory with the format "appname/version".
 This allows you to easily store multiple versions of a particular software install if necessary.

 local/src- Stores the installers -- generally source directories -- for your software.
 Also, stores the compressed archives ("tarballs") of your installers; useful if you want to reinstall later using different build options.

 local/share/lmodfiles- The standard place to store module files, which will allow you to dynamically add or remove locally installed applications from your environment.